 Another important habit is to brush and floss regularly.
 Then there will be less temptation to try to fix discoloration or accumulation of plaque with a lot of hard brushing.

 I hope these tips helped!
-You can always ask us at Modern Dental if you have further questions.
+You can always ask us at our Boise dental practice, Modern Dental, if you have further questions.
 We’ll see you soon!